bkoz/springbin/README.md

 ## Overview
 This procedure uses the OpenShift's source to image workflow and the redhat-openjdk18-openshift builder image.

-If you don't have the openjdk18 builder image, create an ```image-stream``` object and import it into your project.
+If you don't have the openjdk18 builder image, create the following [```image-stream``` ](https://gist.githubusercontent.com/tqvarnst/3ca512b01b7b7c1a1da0532939350e23/raw/3869a54c7dd960965f0e66907cdc3eba6d160cad/openjdk-s2i-imagestream.json) object and import it into your project.

 ```
 cat<<EOF>openjdk-s2i-imagestream.json